Clever Single Sign-On - Overview

 Not what you're looking for?

-Clever uses OAuth 2.0 and the related OpenID Connect (OIDC) standard to manage user authorization and authentication.
+Clever uses OAuth 2.0 and the related OpenID Connect (OIDC) standard for user authorization and authentication.

 Definitions